elratondesusi/DT/README.md

 #### New semester -
 - Implementing changes from summer meetings
-- Making tutorial for colleagues from same field (abduction solvers)
+- Making tutorial for colleagues from same field (abduction reasoners)
 - Bibliography reread
 - Meetings with advisor and new modifications for API
 - Names of all chapters